OCA/pms/pms/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module is an all-in-one property management system (PMS) focused on medium-sized hotels for managing every aspect of your property's daily operations.
+This module is an all-in-one property management system (PMS) focused on medium-sized properties for managing every aspect of your property's daily operations.

-You can manage hotel properties with multi-hotel and multi-company support, including your rooms inventory, reservations, check-in, daily reports, board services, rate and availability plans among other hotel functionalities.
+You can manage properties with multi-property and multi-company support, including your rooms inventory, reservations, check-in, daily reports, board services, rate and availability plans among other property functionalities.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.